Mel Ignatow murdered his girlfriend in the most brutal way possible and managed to get away with it. Years later, karma would take its revenge.

 After this, Ignatow decided to murder Schaefer with the assistance of his ex-girlfriend, Mary Ann Shore.

 Ignatow and Shore decided that the murder would happen at the latter’s house.
-The two spent weeks making plans, which included digging a grave in the backyard and scream testing the house.
+The two spent weeks making plans that included digging a grave in the backyard and sound proofing the house.

 Shore was present.
 She took 105 photographs documenting Schaefer’s rape and torture by Ignatow.